celsiusnarhwal/firewhale/README.md

 docker exec firewhale firewhale generate --json
 ```

-The JSON output produced this command is always minified.
+The JSON output produced by this command is always minified.
 You can prettify it
 by piping it to [jq](https://jqlang.github.io/jq/) or a similar program.

 ## Configuration